 Situated in the ever-so-stylish Riverbank Lane, FOUND is our go-to for that extra-special piece that will last many fashion cycles to come.
 Founders Ann-Maree and Liz share a passion for well-designed and vintage garments, as well as a flair for homewares.
 You’ll find just this plus friendly service at this one-of-a-kind boutique.
 It’s hard not to feel welcome in a space like this, as FOUND was created with the intention of bringing together like-minded people and forming new connections.
 Sounds like a place we want to throw our support behind.

 It doesn't get more down to earth than picking up your weekly shop from the farmers market.
 Luckily, Hamilton foodies can feel good about feasting by backing local producers and artisans at the Waikato Farmers Market.
 Catch the stalls at Cambridge on Saturday or at Claudelands Event Centre in Hamilton on a Sunday.
 Here, you're sure to find something to satisfy your tastebuds, whether you're into organic produce or down for delicious handcrafted pastries.

 322 Grey Street, Hamilton East, Hamilton

 Recycle Boutique is one of the most well-known consignment stores in NZ, and lucky for us there’s a branch right here in Hamilton.
-Here you’ll find a slew of ways to engage in their number one mission; reducing waste from the fashion industry.
-Whether you want to give to their donation program, find a new home for your treasured pieces or pick up some American vintage, there’s plenty of ways to get involved.
+Here you’ll find a slew of ways to engage in their number one mission of reducing waste from the fashion industry.
+Whether you want to give to their donation program, find a new home for your treasured pieces or pick up some American vintage, there are plenty of ways to get involved.
 Whatever you choose, you’ll be helping to extend the life of clothing, which is one of the most conscious ways to approach fashion.

 More Hamilton Stories